The Clear Edge

 The sequence: Build → Use for revenue → Refine what breaks → Repeat.

-This roadmap requires two changes and costs one thing.
+This roadmap requires two changes and costs one investment of focused build time.

 Change 1: Kill Half Your Build List

-You’ve got 20 things you think you need to build.
-The roadmap says you need 3-5.
+You’ve got 20 things you think you need to build, but the roadmap says you only need 3–5.

-That means killing 15 items from your list.
-Feels wrong because “all those things would help.”
+• What that really means: you’ll cut 15 items from your list, even though “all those things would help.”

-It felt wrong for 2 weeks.
-Then revenue jumped $18K monthly because she spent time selling instead of building.
+• It felt wrong to delete 15 items from her build list for 2 weeks, then revenue jumped $18K/month because she spent that time selling instead of building.

 Change 2: Build Minimal Versions

-Maya’s experience: Built a 1-page proposal instead of an 8-page design.
-Felt embarrassed sending “such simple proposals.”
+Maya’s experience: she built a 1-page proposal instead of an 8-page design and felt embarrassed sending “such simple proposals,” then she closed 3 clients with it in 2 weeks and the embarrassment disappeared.

 The Cost: 8–40 Hours Per Stage